-Birth Skills workshop-

 — Marta

-Birth is first and foremost a physical, physiological process.
+Birth is first and foremost a physiological process.

-A process where what you do with your body (mind) matters.
+A process where what you do with your body-mind matters.
+A lot.

-• What should you do (and avoid doing) with your body during labour to support birth to unfold as effectively as it can?
+• how does labour really work in the body (and mind - and no, it’s not just about what your cervix is doing!) and knowing this, what can you do (and avoid doing) during labour to support birth to unfold as effectively as it can?

-• Which positions, movements and release techniques can help create the most space for YOUR baby to progress through the pelvis at each ‘stage’ of labour as easily as possible?
-How can you still achieve this if you have an epidural that reduces your ability to move?
+• What will help create the most space for YOUR baby to progress through the pelvis at each ‘stage’ of labour (as what won’t help)?
+How can you still achieve this if you have an epidural?

-• What techniques can you try before an intervention you might not want (such as the use of forceps or ventouse, or an episiotomy) is recommended?
+• What can you do if you are told things ‘stall’ or don’t progress ‘ as fast as your care providers would like?
+What techniques can you try before an intervention you might not want (such as the use of forceps or ventouse, an episiotomy, going on a drip or a c-birth) is recommended?

 • How can your birth partner practically & physically support you in that process?